GSA/digitalgov.gov/content/posts/2015-06-03-taking-the-pulse-of-the-federal-governments-web-presence.md

 ---
+url: /2015/06/03/taking-the-pulse-of-the-federal-governments-web-presence/
 date: 2015-06-03 1:10:57 -0400
-title: 'Taking the Pulse of the Federal Government&amp;#8217;s Web Presence'
+title: 'Taking the Pulse of the Federal Government&#8217;s Web Presence'
 summary: 'The U.S. federal government is launching a new project to monitor how it&amp;#8217;s doing at best practices on the Web.
 A sort of health monitor for the U.S. government&amp;#8217;s websites, it&amp;#8217;s called Pulse&nbsp;and you can find it at&nbsp;pulse.cio.gov.
 Pulse is a lightweight dashboard that uses the official .gov domain list to'
-authors: [gray-brooks, eric-mill, julia-elman, john-tindel]
+authors:
+  - gray-brooks
+  - eric-mill
+  - julia-elman
+  - john-tindel
 categories:
   - Managing Digital
   - Our Work